joehand/dat-next/readme.md

 ```

 All authentication and publishing requests take the `--server` option.
-You can deploy your own compatible [registry server](https://github.com/datproject/datfolder) if you'd rather use your our service.
+You can deploy your own compatible [registry server](https://github.com/datproject/datfolder) if you'd rather use your own service.

 ## For Developers

 This command line library uses [dat-node](https://github.com/datproject/dat-node) to create and manage the archives and networking.
 If you'd like to build your own Dat application that is compatible with this command line tool, we suggest using dat-node.

 ### Installing from source